SAVE 10% OFF SITEWIDE - USE CODE: PRO10 at CHECKOUT

 All home gyms should have at least one option for getting a good cardio workout.
-In addition to weight or strength training, cardiovascular exercise is an essential part of all workout regimens.
+In addition to weight or strength training, cardio exercise is an essential part of all workout routines.
 While some people prefer to run or walk outdoors, there are many reasons why people need or prefer to move their workout inside.
 From inclement weather to time constraints to inconvenient work schedules, having at-home cardio machines available can make it significantly easier to stick to your cardio workout at home.

 Pedal exercise cycles

 Which type of cardio machine should you get?
 If you have a good deal of space in your home gym, consider purchasing two or three different types of machines so that you can alternate your workout.
 Here’s what to think about as you decide:

 The first thing you should consider is the type of activity; since the best home cardio equipment for you depends on what you enjoy doing.
 Do you hate walking on a treadmill?
 A top of the line treadmill is useless if you never walk on / run on it.